zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 layout: post
 author: Dickson Neoh
 title: "ZenML 0.22.0: BentoML Integration and A Revamped Airflow Orchestrator!"
 description: "This release comes with a new BentoML integration and a reworked Airflow orchestrator.
-We've also improved the server related performance issues and other small fixes!"
+We also fixed server related performance issues and other minor improvements!"
 category: zenml
 tags: zenml release-notes
 publish_date: November 22nd, 2022